Jariram Ltd has the sole legal responsibility to manage the OLEVI brand and programmes.

-We may share your data internally within OLEVI International Ltd where it is necessary for a specific purpose.
-There may be some instances where we share your data with our partner organisations (Jariram Ltd & EMLC) and third parties such as programme facilitators and assessors, funding or government bodies such as the Department for Education and Ofsted, our Data processors and any third parties that require us to share your personal data to fulfil our legal obligations such as auditors.
-We will never sell your information.
+We may share your data internally within OLEVI/Jariram Ltd where it is necessary for a specific purpose.
+There may be some instances where we share your data with third parties such as OLEVI programme facilitators and those that require us to share your personal data to fulfil our legal obligations.
+We will never sell, rent or lease your information.

-Whatever you choose, you’ll still receive information relating to your existing programmes and services.
+- Whatever you choose, you will still receive information relating to your existing programmes and services.

 How long we keep your personal data

-We will keep your personal information for as long as you are a service user or subscriber with OLEVI International Ltd. After you stop your contract with OLEVI International Ltd we may keep your data for up to 7 years for one of these reasons:
+We will keep your personal information for as long as you are a service user or subscriber with OLEVI/Jariram Ltd. After you stop your contract with OLEVI/Jariram Ltd we may keep your data for up to 7 years for one of these reasons:

 - To respond to any questions or complaints